Race Across the World

 Race Across the World is a British television competition programme, in which teams of two race across an area of the world to become the fastest to reach a destination using any means of transportation other than air travel.
-The programme was broadcast on BBC Two for the first two series, but due to better than expected viewership moved to BBC One for the third series.
+For the journey, each team are given an amount of money equivalent to a one-way plane ticket to the final destination.
+The programme was broadcast on BBC Two for the first two series, but moved to BBC One for the third series.
 It has been narrated by John Hannah since first airing in 2019.

 The first series, consisting of six episodes, aired from 3 March to 7 April 2019.
-On 9 July 2019, the BBC confirmed that a second and third series had been commissioned.
+The series proved successful, and on 9 July 2019, the BBC confirmed that a second and third series had been commissioned.
 The second series consisted of nine episodes, with the opening episode broadcast on 8 March 2020.
-In September 2022, the BBC announced the third series, which is set wholly within Canada, and a move to BBC One.
+Due to the success of the airings on BBC Two, the BBC announced moving the third series to BBC One.
+Further series have been commissioned.

-In an announcement on 3 October 2019, it was revealed that a celebrity spin-off series was in the works, but production was subsequently delayed due to the COVID-19 pandemic.
-The line up and route for the first celebrity series was confirmed in a BBC press release on 27 July 2023.

-Following the conclusion of the fourth series and the second celebrity edition the BBC confirmed that the show was renewed for a fifth series set to air in 2025 along with a third celebrity series.
+A spin-off series, Celebrity Race Across the World, started airing in 2023.

 Format

 The programme follows pairs of competitors racing around the world to be the first to reach the final destination.
-In the first series, the race started from London and finished in Singapore.
+The route to the final destination is divided by a series of checkpoints, and the competitors travel from checkpoint to checkpoint until they reach their final destination.
+Each episode focuses on the race to one checkpoint, and at each checkpoint, the racers are given a 36-hour break.
+One team may be eliminated if they come last at the pre-determined checkpoint.
 The competitors are not permitted to fly (although flights may be organised under certain circumstances), and they are each given an amount of money equivalent to the price of a one-way plane ticket to the final destination, which they can use to travel by land or by sea.
-The funds can be used to pay for the cost of any travel including food and accommodation, but teams may also work to earn more money along the way.
-The teams cannot choose the same job and the first team to leave the hotel can have the first choice.
+The money can be used to pay for the cost of any travel including food and accommodation, but teams may also work to earn more money along the way.
+The teams cannot choose the same job and the first team to leave the hotel have the first choice.

-The competitors are not allowed any mobile electronic devices or credit cards at the start of the race, but are given a world map, a GPS device to track their progress and for safety as well as finding the checkpoints, and a travel guide with local job adverts, in addition to the money.
+The competitors are not allowed any mobile electronic devices or credit cards at the start of the race, but are given a world map, a GPS device to track their progress and for safety as well as finding the checkpoints, and a travel guide with local job adverts, in addition to their travel money in cash.
 A director and a producer/camera operator accompany each pair of racers, as well as a local fixer and medical support that follow them an hour behind.
 In every episode, the teams are given a checkpoint they have to reach.
-One team may be eliminated if they come last at a pre-determined checkpoint.
-At each checkpoint, the racers are given a 36-hour break.
 The first team to reach the final destination is awarded the cash prize of £20,000.